 In a time of worldwide economic crisis, Les Misérables is the perfect movie to see, to help us remember that there always have been, and always will be, fights for liberty, dreams, hopes, and above all, love.

-Les Misérables is out in cinemas on 11th January 2013.
+Les Misérables is released nationwide on 11th January 2013.

 Watch the official trailer for Les Misérables here: